AC Optimal Power Flow

 Power Piecewise Constraints

-In the context of cost modeling, the piecewise field acts as a reference to the inequality constraints associated with linear piecewise cost functions.
-These constraints are established using the cost! function, with active = 1 or reactive = 1 specified when working with linear piecewise cost functions that consist of multiple segments.
+In cost modeling, the piecewise field serves as a reference to the inequality constraints associated with piecewise linear cost functions.
+These constraints are defined using the cost! function with active = 1 or reactive = 1.

 It is worth noting that these constraints can also be automatically updated using the cost! function.
 Readers can find more details in the section discussing the objective function.